The background image of the Stratos II+ impression was taken by Anthony Sirk.

 All important subsystems have been subjected to ground testing during various test campaigns.
 Most notable here are the test campaigns during which hybrid rocket engine was static (ground) tested.
 In total we have performed fourteen test fires at the facilities of TNO Rijswijk in the Netherlands and DLR Trauen in Germany.

-As for the Stratos II campaign, the Statos II+ was launched from the El Arenosillo launch site in the south-west of Spain.
+On the 16th of October 2015, Stratos II+ was launched from the El Arenosillo launch site in the south-west of Spain.
 This Launch site is owned and operated by the Spanish space agency: the INTA (Instituto Nacional de Técnica Aeroespacial).
-From this site, the rocket was launched over the Atlantic Ocean where a large, reserved splash down zone ensures it has a safe landing spot.

 Stratos II and Stratos II+ were built by a group of Bachelor and Master students at Delft University of Technology.
 While most come from the study of Aerospace Engineering, almost all faculties are represented.